CreativeMaladjustment/stelligent-u-020201208/08-cloudwatch-logs/README.md

 you were automating mitigating actions for the events, what might they be and what AWS resource(s) would you use?_

+> Events which might be important to track in the AWS account revolve around IAM first.
+Things like creating users or changes to them and the roles they have access to or what policies are attached to them.
+Changes to network access in security groups and NACLs, VPN access or VPC peering.
+Also for the revenue generating systems changes in resources such that might impact performance.

+> Mitigating actions, so things that might trigger an automated response.
+These might be terminating an EC2 instance if it is seen as doing something wrong, accessing something it shouldn't.
+Undoing changes to IAM, or removing new policies if they are not generated with disabling the monitoring it shows a lack of understanding of the environment.

 #### Task

 Dig out the CloudFormation template you used to create the CloudTrail